-The following persons (subject to, wherever relevant, purchase of Units of mutual funds, being permitted under respective constitutions, and relevant statutory regulations) are eligible and may apply for Subscription to the Units of the Scheme:
+The following persons (subject to, wherever relevant, purchase of units of mutual funds, being permitted under respective constitutions, and relevant statutory This is an indicative listregulations) are eligible and may apply for Subscription to the units of the Scheme: shall 1.
+Resident adult individuals either singly or jointly (not exceeding three) or on an and investors consult their financial advisor to ascertain 2.